iAbhishek91/learn-terraform/docs/03-tf-constraints.md

 - Terraform can create resources that are defined in the project.
 - Terraform can **delete only resource that it have created**.
 The information of the resources created by terraform are stored in *state file*.

+> New feature import mitigate this.
+Check out xx-import

 ## terraform script maintenance

 Terraform scripts require high maintenance.